eco/ecox-lockup/README.md

 Stakes ECOx in the lockup contract

 ##### Security Notes
- - reverts when called by not beneficiary
+ - reverts when called by non-beneficiary
  - reverts if amount is greater than the vault balance

 #### delegate